 Potato shopping days are a lovely way to buy your seed potatoes, but there are so many varieties out there that I thought I'd give a few tips to help you pick the most suitable types depending on your desires!

 Potatoes are frequently described as having a waxy, floury or all-purpose texture, which will let you know the best way to cook them.

-These have a lower starch content which means they don't break apart when being boiled making them ideal for salads or used in layered dishes.
+These have a lower starch content, which means they don't break apart when boiled, making them ideal for salads or layered dishes.

 Varieties to look for are:

 With the higher starch content these are perfect to be roasted, chipped or mashed, look for: